-Continued long-term, Nnegligible, adverse impacts on air quality and climate change from emissions during ongoing low-altitude aviation training over the Proposed NAR Tract would occur-from continued emissions.
+Continued long-term, negligible, adverse impacts on air quality and climate change from emissions during ongoing low-altitude aviation training over the Proposed NAR Tract would occur.
 There are no associated lease compliance and cleanup and restoration activities anticipated on land not retained (Proposed NAR Tract) that would affect this resource.